aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/_index.md

 {{< /highlight >}}

-After installing php5.5 cgi, restart tomcat8 server and check <http://localhost:8080/JavaBridge> again in the browser.
+After installing php5.5 CGI, restart tomcat8 server and check <http://localhost:8080/JavaBridge> again in the browser.

 If **JAVA_HOME** error is displayed, then open /etc/default/tomcat8 file and uncomment the line that sets the JAVA_HOME.
 Check <http://localhost:8080/JavaBridge> in browser again, it should come with PHP/JavaBridge Examples page.
 ## **3. Configure Aspose.Tasks Java for PHP Examples**